sifatkamal/Employee-Management-System-Mobile-Application-Automation-Testing/README.md

 - Download the .apk file
 - Keep the file to a folder
-- Change the file path of the application accordingly in the script
+- Change the file path in the script
 - Start appium
 ```
 appium
 ```
-- Run the code
+### Run the code
 - For task1

 ```